 Only one cookbook has survived from antiquity: De re coquinaria.
 This book is attributed to Marcus Gavius Apicius (first century AD).
 He was a foodie in the inner circle of the Roman emperor Tiberius.
 The cookbook is, in fact, a collection of recipes from the Greek period to the fourth century AD.

 Many dishes from Apicius’ text are very luxurious for that time.
 Exotic animals, expensive spices, amphoras full of garum (fish sauce) and lots of herbs were used in the dishes.
 The recipes from this manuscript are surprisingly tasty and worth cooking, as are other Roman recipes.

-You can find more Roman recipes in my Roman cookbook, on my Dutch website or you can learn to cook them in the Roman Cooking Class.
+You can find more Roman recipes in my Roman cookbook and on my Dutch website.
 If you have difficulties to find Roman ingredients, check out this webshop.